 When you’re a kid, routine is everything.
-You get up in time for school, do homework at a certain time, have a bedtime to ensure you get enough sleep.
+You get up in time for school, do homework at a certain time, have bedtime to ensure you get enough sleep.

-Then when you move out on your own, you establish another routine.
+Then when you move out on your own, you establish another caregiving routine.
 Up in the morning to get to work, in bed at a certain time to ensure you get enough rest.

 If you’re loved one has cognitive issues, they may struggle with daily tasks.
 You might start living by doing whatever is necessary, whenever it is required.
-But people with dementia often struggle more when they don’t have structure in their lives.
+But people with dementia often struggle more when they don’t have a structure in their lives.
 They don’t act without being told.
 Without focus, the who, what, and where become confusing.
 They may act out more without the structure.

 What should you do?

-Move forward with new expectations
+Move forward with new expectations.

 One of the most challenging tasks as a caregiver is to adjust your expectations.
-You’re used to your loved one the way they used to be.
+You’re used to your loved ones the way they used to be.
 Part of you wants to preserve that and fall back on it whenever you can.
 Yet your loved one may never return to that position.

 Stick with the familiar